Hrithik514/ADVANCED-HOUSE-PRICE-PREDICTION/README.md

 model1.pkl is the pickle file

+Procfile specifies the commands that are executed by the app on startup

 requirements.txt contains libraries used for the execution as well as deployment

 In the templates folder the index.html which has the code for user interface